andychase/fabian-csg/readme.md

 ## Features

-- [x] Fully ported csg.js library (MIT license) to Java, using JMonkeyEngineís Vector3f.
+- [x] Fully ported csg.js library (MIT license) to Java, using JMonkeyEngine‚Äôs Vector3f.
 - [x] Added function to produce a Mesh from the CSG object.
 - [x] Made CSG.shapeName( static functions into classes that extend CSG.
 - [x] Created CSGNode class, which is used to sequentially add CSG brushes and output 1 geometry (Soon to be node)